chenglisa/chenglisa.github.io/projects/fishinggame.md

 For my final project for my ICS 211 class, I was in a group of three to create a fishing game.
 The rules for this game were:

 1) Two players will alternate turns on the same computer

 2) The players will catch fish and put them into a "sack" (an ArrayList, sorted in descending order by length)

-3) If the fish is caught, the player will then need to decide whether or not to keep it.
+3) If the fish is caught, the player will then need to decide whether or not to keep it

 4) After 12 turns each, the player with the three largest fish is the winner

 <p align="center">